MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/index.md

 ## KQL in other services

 KQL is used by many other Microsoft services.
-For specific information on the use of KQL in these products, refer to the following links:
+For specific information on the use of KQL in these environments, refer to the following links:

 * [Log queries in Azure Monitor](azure/azure-monitor/logs/log-query-overview)
 * [Kusto Query Language in Microsoft Sentinel](/azure/sentinel/kusto-overview)